Daimler doubles down on austerity as electric era beckons | DW | 10.02.2020

 If investors needed further proof that the transition by German carmakers to electromobility will be painful, Tuesday's news conference by new Daimler Chief Executive Ola Källenius certainly provided it.

-Despite another record-selling year for the firm's Mercedes brand, the luxury auto manufacturer announced profits fell by almost two thirds last year, to €2.7 billion ($2.9 billion).
+Despite another record-selling year for the firm's Mercedes brand, the luxury auto manufacturer announced its 2019 net profit fell by almost two thirds to €2.7 billion ($2.9 billion).
 In the fourth quarter, the Stuttgart-based company lost €11 million, compared with a profit of €1.64 billion in the year-earlier quarter.

-The firm said it has had to set aside an extra €1.5 billion in charges relating to the Dieselgate scandal that saw some 700,000 of its vehicles fitted with devices that could skirt pollution regulations.
-The figure is in addition to the €4 billion set aside to deal with legal costs, recalls and fines.
+The firm said it had set aside an extra €1.5 billion in charges relating to the Dieselgate scandal that saw some 700,000 of its vehicles fitted with devices that could skirt pollution regulations.
+The figure is in addition to the €4 billion already announced, to deal with legal costs, recalls and fines.

 Like other carmakers, Daimler could also face huge fines next year from the European Union if it fails to meet the bloc's CO2 emissions targets.
 Data from the European Federation for Transport and Environment suggests the luxury carmaker will need to boost sales of electric vehicles by between 10 and 18% to avoid fines of almost 1 € billion.